mntaculus/mntaculus.github.io/_posts/2021-05-15-root-of-all-evil.md

+---
+layout: post
-# root of all evil
+title: root of all evil
+description: wut
+summary: wut
+comments: false
+---

 Why does St. Paul says the « *love of money is the root of all evil* » ?